 [Recent visitors to this W4AUV QRZ page]

 I was originally licensed in 1972 and have held the following calls: WN9JQS, WB9TVH, AD4YH.
 W4AUV was my father's call back in the 60s.
 I served in the US Coast Guard as an electronics technician [1974-1978] specializing in high power HF communications and radar.
 I'm one of those "old school" radio guys, operating mostly CW on the low ends of 40 or 80 meters.
-Currently I operate 99% CW from either my TS590 or a FT1000MP that used to belong to my friend N4HAF (Neal).
+Currently I operate 99% CW from either my TS590 or a FT1000MP that used to belong to my friend N4HAF Neal (now silent key).
+Below is a picture of Neal and I taken a few years ago.
 I am also very active with HF mobile, mostly on 40M.
-(W4AUV/M)
+(W4AUV/m)

 New!
 Look for me on PSK31.